christasmithgit/RPTestingSample/Testing.md

 Suggestion: If I had to say, probably XUnit as Liftr team uses it and its open source but really not sure it matters - but all will work.

 ## Specflow
+Works as an ADDITION to the above - so you choose your flavour or tool and then configure specflow with this - Specflow+XUnit for example.

+## What is it
 [Official docs](https://specflow.org/)
 SpecFlow is a test automation solution for .NET built upon the BDD paradigm.
 Use SpecFlow to define, manage and automatically execute human-readable acceptance tests in .NET projects (Full Framework and .NET Core).